 Burning is allowed in Hamilton County between October 1 and April 30 with the appropriate permits.
-Seasonal burning was implemented to help Hamilton County continue to achieve federal air quality standards.
-Burning restrictions are proven methods of controlling air quality and they encourage residents and companies to utilize alternatives to burning: chipping, composting and recycling.
+Seasonal burning was implemented to help Hamilton County achieve and maintain federal air quality standards.
+Burning restriction is a proven method of controlling air quality and it encourages residents and companies to utilize alternatives to burning: chipping, composting and recycling.
 The seasonal burn ban is from May 1 – September 30 each year.

 Burning permits cannot be issued until the permit application has been reviewed by Bureau personnel and an on-site inspection is made, where appropriate.
 If a permit is issued, the applicant must sign and abide to the conditions listed on the permit.
 Non-compliance with any of the conditions is a violation of the law, and is punishable by a penalty of up to $25,000 per day.

-Is There A Fee? - Residents burning within city limits are subject to a nonrefundable $50 processing fee.
-Residents of Hamilton County are subject to a nonrefundable $5 processing fee.
+Is There A Fee? - Residents burning within city limits are subject to a non-refundable $60 processing fee.
+Residents of Hamilton County are subject to a non-refundable $10 processing fee.

 Complaints - Burning is the number one complaint received by the Bureau.
 Many times, the person calling is experiencing breathing problems because a neighbor is burning.
 To make a complaint, call (423) 643-5970.
 We have someone on call 24 hours a day/ 7 days a week.
 If the complaint is after business hours, leave a message with your name and number and a Bureau representative will contact you as soon as possible.